Triangles

 Tip

-Clear naming tip: append - AOD to extraction tabs (e.g., Premium Triangles - AOD) so it's obvious which sheet is the source.
+Append - AOD to extraction tabs (e.g. Premium Triangles - AOD) so it's obvious which sheet is the source.

 Note